Blues, greens and unexpected pairings — we lift the lid on the 2026 paint trends and how to use them in your home

 dining room with blue walls, pale burgundy wall panelling below, blue and cream chairs and a patterned rug in same shades

 Sometimes, there's a colour combination that on paper doesn't seem like it will work, but in reality it does.
-Both blue and burgundy are strong players in this year's paint trends, but not just as colours in their own right.
+Both blue and red are strong players in this year's paint trends, but not just as colours in their own right.
 Combining them together also works surprisingly well, providing the perfect balance of cool and warm tones for an end result that you can imagine working well anywhere in the home.

 "These subtle yet strong shades allow people to build schemes that feel crafted and lived in, and they pair easily with texture and natural materials," explains designer, Birdie Fortescue.